Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Methodology

 \subsubsection{Capturing Bidding by Advertisers}

 We treat advertisers bidding behavior as an indication of advertisers and trackers non-compliance with the user consent (as discussed in $\S$ \ref{subsection:non-compliance}).
-To this end, we audit advertisers and trackers on websites that support header bidding, more specifically \texttt{prebid.js} -- a widely used implementation of header bidding protocol \cite{HB_usage}, primarily because header bidding occurs at the client side and allows us to intercept the bidding process \cite{HB_protocol}.
-To capture the bids, we inject a script on header bidding supported websites, through OpenWPM that calls the \texttt{getBidResponses} method and returns the bids CPMs\footnote{The bid values are expressed in CPM (cost per mille); which is the amount that an advertiser pays a website per one thousand visitors who see its advertisements.}.
-In case, we do not get any bids, we request the bids ourselves by calling \texttt{requestBids} method.
+To this end, we audit advertisers and trackers on websites that support header bidding, more specifically \texttt{prebid.js} --- a widely used implementation of header bidding protocol \cite{HB_usage}, primarily because header bidding occurs at the client side and allows us to intercept the bidding process \cite{HB_protocol}.
+Additional header bidding solutions such as Amazon Transparent Ad Marketplace and Google Ad Manager (GAM) featuring EBDA (Exchange Bidding Dynamic Allocation) operate through server-side mechanisms, preventing us from accessing bid data on the client side.
+Previously, Google offered a client-side header bidding service.
+Nevertheless, the current unavailability of the API googletag.pubads().getBidsReceived() has impacted this functionality.
+To capture the bids, we first identify header bidding supported websites.
+We identify such websites by injecting a script on the webpage that probes the \texttt{prebid.js} version; if we receive a response, we consider the website as \texttt{prebid.js} supported website.
+Note that we do not consider personalized custom API labels (i.e., other than \texttt{pbjs}) in our measurements.
+After identification, we capture the bids by calling the \texttt{getBidResponses} method which returns the bids CPMs\footnote{The bid values are expressed in CPM (cost per mille); which is the amount that an advertiser pays a website per one thousand visitors who see its advertisements.}.
+In case, we do not get any bids, we request the bids ourselves by calling the \texttt{requestBids} method.